ElangoRadhakrishnan/Waste-code/README.md

-# Waste-code
+# Java-Interview QA
-This repo is Dummy code
+This repo is Java QA